camunda/camunda-docs/docs/apis-tools/web-modeler-api/tutorial.md

 title: Tutorial
 sidebar_position: 3
 slug: /apis-tools/web-modeler-api/tutorial
-description: "Step through an example to view your existing clients, create a client, view a particular client's details, and delete a client."
+description: "Step through an example to create a new project, add a collaborator, view project details, and delete a project using the Web Modeler API."
 ---

-In this tutorial, we'll step through examples to highlight the capabilities of the Web Modeler API, such as creating and deleting a file.
+In this tutorial, we'll step through examples to highlight the capabilities of the Web Modeler API, such as creating a new project, adding a collaborator to a project, viewing the details of a project, and deleting a project.

 ## Prerequisites

 - If you haven't done so already, [create a cluster](/components/react-components/create-cluster.md).
 - Upon cluster creation, create your first client by navigating to **Console > Organization > Administration API > Create new credentials**.
 Ensure you determine the scoped access for client credentials.
-For example, in this tutorial we will retrieve and delete a file.
+For example, in this tutorial we will create a project, add a collaborator, and delete a project.
 Ensure you check all the boxes for Web Modeler and Zeebe client scopes.

 :::note
 Make sure you keep the generated client credentials in a safe place.
 The **Client secret** will not be shown again.
 For your convenience, you can also download the client information to your computer.